Fusion Body Art | Sampler Face Painting Palette

 That is a very important question and we suggest that you visit our How to Sanitize and Clean your Face Painting Brushes and Sponges blog post for a more in depth explanation.
 The short answer is: only use one sponge per child, and wash them thoroughly after each event using a disinfectant soap and drying them with a dryer before storing them.
 When using brushes, try to only load your brush once, and then, you can rinse your brush with water, soak it in 70% alcohol and let it fully dry before the next use.

 Although that is the ultimate hygiene rule, most painters will use the one sponge per person rule but still load their sponge multiple times if necessary.
 And when using brushes they will use the same brush with every person, but they usually rinse it very well in between each person.
-You can add soaps with sanitizing properties like the Lush Brush soap to your water to help keep your brushes cleaner.
+You can add soaps with sanitizing properties like the Jest Paint's Brush and Body Wash soap to your water to help keep your brushes cleaner.

 A very important thing to keep in mind when face painting is that your water should be clean safe to drink water, or distilled water.
 Never use water that is not safe for human consumption because it can contaminate your paints and be potentially dangerous for the one getting painted.
 Always make sure you are using fresh water and that any old dirty water is properly disposed of.